-Please submit any inquiries and your proposal (200 words for individual papers, 500 words for panels) to one of the three organizers of the conference:
+Please submit your proposal (200 words for individual papers, 500 words for panels), indicating whether you, from your current perspective, will attend in person or online, to one of the three organizers of the conference:

-Prof. Florian Wöller (University of Copenhagen): flw@teol.ku.dk

-Prof. John T. Slotemaker (Fairfield University, USA): jslotemaker@fairfield.edu

-Prof. Ueli Zahnd (University of Geneva, Switzerland): ueli.zahnd@unige.ch
+Prof. Florian Wöller (University of Copenhagen): flw@teol.ku.dk Prof. John T. Slotemaker (Fairfield University, USA): jslotemaker@fairfield.edu Prof. Ueli Zahnd (University of Geneva, Switzerland): ueli.zahnd@unige.ch

-The deadline for all submissions is 1 February 2020.
-You will be informed about the acceptance of your submission by 1 March 2020.
+The deadline for all submissions is 1 February 2021.
+You will be informed about the acceptance of your submission by 15 February 2021.

 The conference will be hosted by the Faculty of Theology at the University of Copenhagen.
 It is organized on behalf of the International Society for the Study of Medieval Theology (IGTM, www.medievaltheology.org).
-The conference will begin on 23 June 2020 (late afternoon) and end on 26 June (afternoon).
 As is usual for IGTM meetings, selected papers of the conference will lead to an edited volume in the peer-reviewed series Archa Verbi.
 Subsidia (Münster: Aschendorff).

-supported by:
+CARISBERG FOUNDATION supported by: